Adam D. Tyson, PhD

 Dr. Yuwanto completed his PhD studies at Sogang University in Seoul, South Korea, defending his dissertation “Role of Voluntary Associations and Social Capital in South Korea’s Democratic Consolidation”.
 He is now a lecturer at the Faculty of Social and Political Sciences of Diponegoro University in Semarang.
 His research interests include Korean politics and foreign policy; democratization, civil society, and social movements; political economy; and comparative policy, governmental innovation, and decentralization.

 Christopher A. Woodrich (chief)

 Christopher Woodrich is an independent researcher based out of Yogyakarta, Indonesia, and a doctorate candidate at Gadjah Mada University.
 His research interests include Indonesian popular culture, particularly Dutch East Indies-era cinema and literature, as well as the overlap between different forms of media.
-His book Ekranisasi Awal: Adapting Films to the Silver Screen in the Dutch East Indies is scheduled for publication in late 2015.
+His book Ekranisasi Awal: Adapting Films to the Silver Screen in the Dutch East Indies was published by Gadjah Mada University Press in 2017.